Freedom Fighter Support

 History of 8mm Mauser Ammunition

-Today's shooter needs to be aware of the different cartridges that can carry the 8mm Mauser or 7.92x57mm name.
-The M88 cartridge is also sold as the 8x57J, this will not work in most military surplus Mausers and civilian rifles as the bore is designed for a .318 inch bullet.
-There are also rimmed variants of the 8x57J and the 8mm Mauser that the buyer needs to be aware of before committing to an ammo purchase.
+The shooter today should know that not all cartridges which carry the 8mm Mauser or 7.92x57mm name are the same.
+The M88 cartridge, also sold with the name 8x57J, cannot be fired from most military surplus Mausers rifles or civilian rifles as the bore of these rifles is sized for a 0.318 inch caliber bullet.
+There are rimmed versions of the 8x57J also as well as the 8mm Mauser, and the buyer should know for sure which version their rifle fires before committing to an ammunition purchase.

 Discuss 8mm ammunition by adding your comment to the 0 comments below or by asking a new question